wood-lab/amnh_lab2_final/README.md

-Example Analysis for the AMNH Parasite Ecology Module Lab 2
+Example Analysis for the NCEP Parasite Biodiversity: Community Data Analysis Exercise

 Now in RStudio